Stella Crawford: Creation and development

 Stella was created solely as a love interest for the character Phil Mitchell.
 When Steve McFadden, who plays Phil, returned to the show in October 2005, a story conference was held between the show's producers, who decided that his relationship with his son Ben would take priority over any new love interests.
 Another story conference was held in February 2006, where it was decided to introduce a new love interest.
-EastEnders series story producer, Brigie de Courcy, said; "To create her, we took all of Phil's past lovers and came up with somebody completely different from them!"
+EastEnders series story producer Brigie de Courcy said; "To create her, we took all of Phil's past lovers and came up with somebody completely different from them!"

 Producers created a "wish list" of actresses they wanted to see.
 The EastEnders casting director offered the role to Sophie Thompson, who accepted.
 Producers were so excited that the whole office cheered when they found out that Thompson had accepted the role.
-Thompson has said of the role that "joining EastEnders is a bit like being welcomed into a really special playground that you never thought you had the chance to play in, and you are rather in awe of all the kids, but very excited."
+Thompson said of the role that "joining EastEnders is a bit like being welcomed into a really special playground that you never thought you had the chance to play in, and you are rather in awe of all the kids, but very excited."